Be Inspired by the People and Ideas Surrounding You

 In your first year of study and throughout your Harvard education, making choices will be part of the learning process.
 There is no predetermined course of study, so you will select from a wide range of offerings to devise your own academic path.

-Many choose to enroll in one of 130 Freshman Seminars.
+Many choose to enroll in one of 129 First-Year Seminars.
 Designed for 15 or fewer students and led by one or even two faculty members, seminars provide an excellent opportunity for close, personalized instruction.